luke-gru/clox/README.md

 ```

 See the examples folder for more examples, and the lib folder for the standard library.
-The files in the examples folder are also tests run by the ./bin/test\_examples
+The files in the examples folder are also tests run by the ./bin/test/test\_examples
 binary (see Makefile for more details).

-Use
----

-To run a file:

-> ./bin/clox -f my_file.lox

 Thanks
 ------